Exploiting anticommutation in Hamiltonian simulation: Applications of anti-commutative cancellation

 \subsection{Modified Taylor series method with pair-wisely anti-commutative terms}

-As last, we consider an extreme case with Hamiltonians consisting of pair-wisely anti-commutative terms.
-We show how it can be simulated via the LCU method without any approximation error.
-We first show the exact form of the expansion of the Hamiltonian. \begin{lemma} For a Hamiltonian $H$, $H=\sum_{l=1}^L \alpha_l H_l$ where all the terms $H_l$ are mutually anti-commutative, $\{H_{l_1},H_{l_2}\}=0$, $l_1\neq l_2$, $H^m$ can be expressed as
+At last, we consider an extreme case with Hamiltonians consisting of pair-wisely anti-commutative terms.
+For example, we construct an $n$-qubit Hamiltonian $H=\sum_{j=1}^{n} H_j$ with $n$ pair-wisely anti-commutative terms,

+In this section, we show how the evolution of this kind of Hamiltonians can be simulated via the LCU method without any approximation error.
+We first show the exact form of the expansion of the Hamiltonian. \begin{lemma} For a Hamiltonian $H=\sum_{l=1}^L \alpha_l H_l$ where all the terms $H_l$ are unitary and mutually anti-commutative, $\{H_{l_1},H_{l_2}\}=0$, $l_1\neq l_2$, $H^m$ can be expressed as

 for some coefficients $\gamma^{(m)}_l$, $l=0,\dots,L$. \end{lemma} In particular, we have